 Some notable traits and behaviors of APD are the following:

-- Puts self in dangerous or risky situations without thinking about the consequences
+- Puts self in dangerous situations without thinking about the consequences

 - Always puts needs and desires above anyone else